 The program is located within the Division of Developmental and Behavioral Sciences in the Department of Pediatrics.
 The clinic is an on-site, hospital-based multidisciplinary clinic.
-This location was chosen to provide the intern with a variety of professional experiences in a major children's hospital with patients from all socioeconomic, ethnic, and cultural backgrounds, as well as a wide variety of psychological services.
+This location was chosen expressly because it would provide the intern with a wide variety of professional experiences in a major children's hospital that provides all of the subspecialty care currently recognized in the field of pediatrics, with patients from all socioeconomic, ethnic, and cultural backgrounds, as well as a wide variety of psychological services.

 Clinical Child Psychology Track

 The Clinical Child Psychology Track meets the internship core competencies in professional development, assessment, treatment, and consultation through a year long outpatient clinical child experience and three 4-month long rotations picked from five options: ADHD/Behavioral Pediatrics, Eating Disorders, Feeding/Elimination Disorders, Special Needs, and Trauma as well as through research and didactics.
 The clinical child track emphasizes experiences that build skills that will prepare interns to be competitive for fellowships in clinical child psychology and for careers in academic medical centers, primary care clinics, private practice, and a variety of settings.